BioKIC/symbiota-docs/content/col_obs/add/_index.en.md

 ![Personal Observation Profile Options](/symbiota-docs/images/persobsoptions.JPG)

 * **Search Records:** search through the records that you have entered into this profile.
-You can conduct custom, detailed searches from this interace.
+You can conduct custom, detailed searches from this interface.
 Tutorial information can be found [on this page](https://biokic.github.io/symbiota-docs/editor/edit/).
 * **Add a New Record:** tutorials for [adding records here](https://biokic.github.io/symbiota-docs/editor/add/full/) and for [editing records here](https://biokic.github.io/symbiota-docs/editor/edit/)
 * **Print Labels:** print labels for specimens of all types, including specimen packets.
 [Tutorials here](https://biokic.github.io/symbiota-docs/editor/label/).
 * **Print Annotation Labels:** print annotation/determination/identification labels for specimens that already have full labels.
 [Tutorials here](https://biokic.github.io/symbiota-docs/editor/label/annotation/).